Generic Name: sevoflurane

 Sojourn Inhalant Description

-Sevoflurane, USP, a volatile liquid for inhalation, a nonflammable and nonexplosive liquid administered by vaporization, is a halogenated general inhalation anesthetic drug.
-It is fluoromethyl 2,2,2-trifluoro-1-(trifluoromethyl) ethyl ether, (C4H3F7O), and its structural formula is:
+Sojourn (sevoflurane, USP), a volatile liquid for inhalation, a nonflammable and nonexplosive liquid administered by vaporization, is a halogenated general inhalation anesthetic drug.
+Sevoflurane is fluoromethyl 2,2,2-trifluoro-1-(trifluoromethyl) ethyl ether, (C4H3F7O), and its structural formula is:

 Sevoflurane, Physical Constants are: